Think you know everything there is to know about Poldark?

 20. Aidan Turner doesn’t have any social media profiles – so if you thought you were following him, beware, it’s fake!
 He confirmed: “I don’t do social media – maybe people should know that, because there’s probably a bunch of fake Twitter things out there, Instagrams and all that, and Facebooks.
 I don’t do any of it.”

-Poldark will return for a final season on BBC One next summer.
+Poldark is back for a final season on BBC One this summer.